AndrewJack/doorbell/README.md

 License
 -------

-Copyright 2016 The Android Open Source Project, Inc.
+Copyright 2016 Andrew Jack & The Android Open Source Project, Inc.

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for